carpentries-incubator/singularity-introduction/_episodes/01-singularity-gettingstarted.md

 How did the container determine what to do when we ran it?!
 What did running the container actually do to result in the displayed output?

-When you run a container from an image without using any additional command line arguments, the container runs the default run script that is embedded within the image.
+When you run a container from a Singularity image without using any additional command line arguments, the container runs the default run script that is embedded within the image.
 This is a shell script that can be used to run commands, tools or applications stored within the image on container startup.
 We can inspect the image's run script using the `singularity inspect` command:

 ~~~
 $ singularity inspect -r hello-world.sif